Hostdon/pleroma/docs/configuration/i2p.md

 **Warning:** So far, everytime I followed this way of federating using I2P, the rest of my federation stopped working.
 I'm leaving this here in case it will help with making it work.

-Assuming you're running in prod, cd to your Pleroma folder and append the following to `config/prod.secret.exs`:
+Assuming you're running in prod, cd to your Akkoma folder and append the following to `config/prod.secret.exs`:
 ```
 config :pleroma, :http, proxy_url: {:socks5, :localhost, 4447}
 ```
 And then run the following:
 ```
-su pleroma
+su akkoma
 MIX_ENV=prod mix deps.get
 MIX_ENV=prod mix ecto.migrate
 exit